 Giving to others can help you protect your mental and physical health.
 It also reduces your stress, depression, and provides a sense of purpose.

 I highly recommend you to join volunteer works because it does not involve long-term commitment, or use a huge amount of your time.
-You just need to spend your free time to help those in need.
+You just need to spend your free time helping those in need.
 It is a fun and fulfilling activity, and at the same time, it improves your health and happiness.

 #5 Meet new people